Gexkill/sweng2/CI/src/index.md

 ##1.5.
 Document structure
 * **Introduction:** this section introduces the inspection document.
 It contains a justification of its utility and indications on which parts are covered in this document.
 * **Classes:** this section describes the classes and the methods that have been inspected.
-* **Functional role:** this section describes the functional role of the class from which the methods assigned belong to.
+* **Functional role:** this section describes the functional role of the class which the methods assigned belong to.
 * **Issues list found by applying the checklist:** this section describes the issues found applying the checklist given.
 * **Other problems:** this section describes other problems found that are not strictly related to the checklist.